 At first, your baby will mainly be able to focus on shapes and patterns ideally in black and white so these black and white Pattern Pictures from Adventures in a Box are ideal for use with your newborn.

-Sing some Classic Nursery Rhymes to your child and watch their eyes over this first month, you will soon catch on to their favourites and you can sing those more frequently as well as enjoy the smiles and giggles over the coming months from these fun songs.
+Sing some Babies Favourite Nursery Rhymes to your child and watch their eyes over this first month, you will soon catch on to their favourites and you can sing those more frequently as well as enjoy the smiles and giggles over the coming months from these fun songs.

 A fun activity that you can try with your child is to use a small baby rattle and lightly rattle it to get the baby’s attention.
 See if he or she will try to track the sound.
 Make your own DIY rattle to use with your baby or even sew up some “dancing bells” and use them as a rattle.